alfredapp/gallery-edits/workflows/firefingers21/paperless-search/readme.md

 * <kbd>⌥</kbd><kbd>↩</kbd> View document details in Paperless web UI.
 * <kbd>⌃</kbd><kbd>⌘</kbd><kbd>↩</kbd> Switch between list and grid views.

-Append `d` to the configured Keyword to use Paperless's own search mechanism instead of Alfred's.
+Append `d` to the configured Keyword to use Paperless’s own search mechanism instead of Alfred’s.
 While slower, this allows for more [granular search functions](https://docs.paperless-ngx.com/usage/#document-searches) by querying the Paperless API directly.

 ![Searching for documents](images/keywordDirect.png)